 Our Design Thinking method is focused on rapidly creating solutions on a No-Code Platform that may be described as solutions built on a combination of forms and workflow, and executed via pages on desktop/laptop PC, tablet or smartphone user devices.
 In order to maximise a No-Code First approach, we work with three Design Principles, as set-out below.

 #1.
 Meaningful Journey

-When designing a next generation cloud app, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a big and important problem.
+When designing a next generation tech solution, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a big and important problem.
 This also means removing steps or tasks that are wasteful or unnecessary.
 This journey must be a Meaningful Journey: from the login page to logout, when the task is done.

 #2.
 Fierce Reduction

-When users get confused with cloud apps, it's usually because what they are confronted with on a page view offers too many choices of what to do next.
+When users get confused with legacy IT, it's usually because what they are confronted with on a page view offers too many choices of what to do next.
 Often, there is no obvious place to go or action to take next.
 What's needed is a Fierce Reduction mindset: a way to eliminate everything on each screen that distracts from any action at each stage of what should be a Meaningful Journey.